nearai/assessment-technical-py-scenario1/README.md

  * Option 1.
 This project has a devcontainer configuration
  * Option 2.
 Or the .devcontainer/docker-compose.yml can be run directly
  * Option 3.
-No Gitpod configuration yet...
+Open in codespaces https://codespaces.new/nearai/assessment-technical-py-scenario1
  * Option 4.
-Run it manually as detailed below
+Run it step by step as detailed below

+### Running step by step

+1. You will need to run Postgres locally or with .devcontainer/docker-compose.yml

 1. Set up a virtual environment and Install dependencies: